My Overall Thoughts:

 Orson Welles, once again gave us a spectacular film that proves his genius, but the fact that he was unloved by so many makes it easy to see why his film was once again overlooked by the Academy.

 Do I agree with the Oscar winner? – Yes and No. Mrs. Miniver does a great job showing us what life was like under war conditions, but TMA once again showed how great a storyteller Welles was.
 The fact that Welles was always a controversial director makes it understandable that his film, despite being made so well was overlooked once again by the Academy.
-PotY is also great
+PotY is also great, but YDD was truly the best film of the years despite this being a very competitive year of great films.

 Let me know what you think about these films and my rankings!